-Faculty: Adrian, Burckel, Caples, Chen, Comish, Cox, Credo, Desai, Eason, Jens, Kim, Kurth, McNiel, Mishra, Phelps, Premeaux, Rader, Rahman, Roach, Swindle, Totten, Turpin, Vemala, Watts, J., Watts, O.
+Faculty: Adrian, Badua, Burckel, Caples, Chen, Comish, Contreras, Desai, Foshee, Guru-Gharana, McNiel, Mishra, Parayitam, Phelps, Premeaux, Rader, Rahman, Swindle, Walker, Watkins

 The College of Business is nationally accredited by AACSB International–The Association to Advance Collegiate Schools of Business.
 The accreditation applies at both the graduate and undergraduate levels.

-The College of Business includes two academic departments and two service centers.
-The academic divisions include the Department of Accounting, Finance, and Economics and the Department of Management, Marketing, and Business Administration.
-Service centers include the H. C. Drew Center for Economic Development Information Services, and the Louisiana Small Business Development Center at McNeese State University.
-Degrees which are offered in the College of Business are the Bachelor of Science in Accounting with a concentration in Professional Accountancy and Exam Preparation or Taxation, Bachelor of Science in Finance with a concentration in Economics or Financial Services, Bachelor of Science in General Business Administration with a concentration in Construction Management or Entrepreneurship, Bachelor of Science in Management with a concentration in Human Resource Management or Entrepreneurship, and Bachelor of Science in Marketing with a concentration in Entrepreneurship.
+The College of Business includes two academic departments and three service centers.
+The academic divisions include the Department of Accounting, Finance, and Economics and the Department of Management, Marketing, and General Business.
+Service centers include the H. C. Drew Center for Economic Development Information Services, the Real Estate and Professional Development Institute, and the Louisiana Small Business Development Center at McNeese State University.
+Degrees which are offered in the College of Business are the Bachelor of Science in Accounting, Bachelor of Science in Finance, Bachelor of Science in Finance with a concentration in Economics, Bachelor of Science in General Business Administration, Bachelor of Science in Management, and Bachelor of Science in Marketing.
 A Master of Business Administration degree is offered, and requirements for this degree can be found in the Graduate School section of this catalog.